Homemade Pizza School

 Meats for the Adventurous to Try on Homemade Pizza

 If you like to explore either protein options or have an adventurous palate, there are a few game meats that are becoming more widely available in supermarkets, local butchers, and even online.
-You can find your own favorite meat on homemade pizza.
+You can find your own favorite unusual meat to put on homemade pizza.

 Lamb